AlexTS1980/COVID-LSTM-Attention/README.md

+### Update from 14/09/22: Published in IEEE Intelligence Systems, May-June 2022, volume 37, pages 54-64

-## Update from 05/12/21: To appear in IEEE Intelligent Systems
+### Update from 05/12/21: To appear in IEEE Intelligent Systems

-Preprint on medRxiv:
+Citation of preprint on medRxiv:
 ```
 @article {Ter-Sarkisov2021.02.16.21251754,
 	author = {Ter-Sarkisov, Aram},